AutumnRivers/HollowZero/README.md

 ## Is everything randomly generated?
 If you want it to be.
 You can change Hollow Zero's mode in your extension config file.
 If set to `Story`, then you can define your own layers and end point.

+## Is anything saved?
+Not currently.
+Hollow Zero is mainly meant to be used similarly to a roguelike, and those often don't save progress, either.
+This might change in the future, but it's not currently on the docket.

 ## How can I add new events, etc.?
 There's two ways to do so:
 ### Config File